 The most remarkable difference between 3D printing and CNC machining is the complexity of the objects that it can produce.
-Without any doubt additive manufacturing is a clear winner when you’re looking at making very complex parts with intricate geometries or moving parts.
-Particularly, it’s very useful when you’re creating parts that are partially hollow or with integrated assemblies.
-It can do it in a matter of hours and for a reasonable cost.
+Without any doubt, additive manufacturing is a clear winner when you’re looking at making very complex parts with intricate geometries or moving parts.
+Particularly, it’s very useful when you’re creating parts that are partially hollowed or with integrated assemblies.
+3D printers can do it in a matter of hours and for a reasonable cost.

 However, if you’re using metal 3D printing (DMLS, EBM, etc).
 It’s a necessity to use extensive finishing on the part such as polishing and even in most cases CNC machining.
-It means that when 3D printing in metal, you might also have to combine it with other prototyping technologies.
-The main upside in this case is to be able to deliver very complex parts (often hollow or partially hollowed) that are impossible to achieve otherwise.
-Metal 3D printing is not necessarily meant for prototype and is also widely used for end-use parts.
+It means that when 3D printing in metal, you might also have to combine it with other prototyping processes.
+The main upside, in this case, is to be able to deliver very complex parts (often hollowed or partially hollowed) that are impossible to achieve otherwise.
+Metal 3D printing is not necessarily meant for prototyping and is also widely used for end-use parts.

-In contrast, CNC machining can not achieve hollow parts in a single go, and it’s fairly difficult to create very complex design.
+In contrast, CNC machining can not achieve hollowed parts in a single go, and it’s fairly difficult to create very complex designs.
 Though, it is generally more precise than additive manufacturing and offers better tolerances.
 The main upside of using CNC machining is the good quality of surface finishes.
-Thanks to the precision of the cutting tools, the machines are able to create parts that looks as good as any on-the-shelf product.
+Thanks to the precision of the cutting tools, the machines are able to create parts that look as good as any on-the-shelf product.

 Subtractive processes can be a better choice for production closer to the final product because it provides a better surface finish and better tolerances.
 However, it generally more expensive making it only interesting for production of parts with high-stress uses or high-quality finishes.

-There are today just a few limitations in the domain of material for both 3D printing and CNC machining.
+Today, there are just a few limitations in the domain of materials for both 3D printing and CNC machining.
 But the basic remains the same:

-- Additive manufacturing includes lots of different technologies which usually works with different materials.
-When you can into account the whole spectrum of technologies and materials that each of them can do, it’s possible to prototype with almost all engineering plastic, or at least plastic and resins that simulates them (like it’s the case for the Stratasys Connex printers), and a large choice of metal alloys.
+- Additive manufacturing includes lots of different technologies which usually work with different materials.
+When you can into account the whole spectrum of technologies and materials that each of them can do, it’s possible to prototype with almost all engineering plastic, or at least plastic and resins that simulate them (like it’s the case for the Stratasys Connex printers), and a large choice of metal alloys.

-- CNC machining allows to use blocks of most engineering plastic and metal.
-It offers these technologies the possibility to prototype almost every properties that the final part will have as it uses the same materials.
+- CNC machining allows using blocks of most engineering plastic and metal.
+It offers these technologies the possibility to prototype almost every property that the final part will have as it uses the same materials.
 For any “natural” material like woods or stones, CNC stays the way to go.
-If 3D printing offers some kind have charged resin, it won’t be as good as a protytype made from the raw material.
+If 3D printing offers some kind have charged resin, it won’t be as good as a prototype made from the raw material.

 If you need to create a part or prototype out of a particular material, your choice of manufacturing method depends on what your needs are.
 Additive manufacturing methods are almost always used for manufacturing parts from plastics, though some new technologies can print parts in other materials such as metal.
 However, for most metal manufacturing, as well as wood, foam, or other materials, CNC routing and milling is likely the only option.

-Part quantity is a key factor from determining which prototyping technique you’ll use.
+Part quantity is a key factor in determining which prototyping technique you’ll use.
 In some cases, a single part is all you need.
 While others will want a first run of 10, 20 or 100 parts.
 The overall rule is that part quantity shouldn’t affect your prototyping too much.
-If in the past it was widely admitted that additive manufacturing means just a few units, it’s not the case anymore and you can get sweat deals when ordering high-quality parts in batch. (if you’re not familiar with it, I suggest that you take a look at Sculpteo Batch Control, which allow you to manufacture many units with a full control on the printing parameters)
+If in the past it was widely admitted that additive manufacturing means just a few units, it’s not the case anymore and you can get sweet deals when ordering high-quality parts in batch. (if you’re not familiar with it, I suggest that you take a look at Sculpteo Batch Control, which allows you to manufacture many units with a full control on the printing parameters).

-Additive manufacturing strong suits is that the 3D printers can run starting from one unit, but is still efficient when running small to medium batches of parts.
-The specificity of some 3D printing technologies (such as SLS or SLA) means that the 3D files don’t need support and can be produced in the shortest lead-time.
-On the opposite, CNC-machining ask for a number of preparatory steps to make a single part.
+Additive manufacturing strong suits are that the 3D printers can run starting from one unit, but is still efficient when running small to medium batches of parts.
+The specificities of some 3D printing technologies (such as SLS (Selective Laser Sintering), SLA (Stereolithography) or HP Multi Jet Fusion) mean that the 3D files don’t need support, unlike FDM (Fused Deposition Modeling), and can be produced in the shortest lead-time.
+On the opposite, CNC-machining asks for a number of preparatory steps to make a single part.
 Programming a CNC router’s tooling path requires time and skills.
 That’s why the ‘starting fee” of CNC is higher than the one for 3D printing, even though they are both well under industrial grade injection molding.

 That being said, subtractive manufacturing offers a range of material, surface finishes and tolerances difficult to achieve otherwise.
 In some cases, this might be the only option to consider.

-As mentionned earlier, the casing solution means you’ll have to make a first 3D printed model.
+As mentioned earlier, the casting solution means you’ll have to make a first 3D printed model.
 As such, it’s only useful if you’re looking at making lots of units or parts with material that can’t be done with 3D printing.

 Resources (time and money)

 Ultimately, the resources will decide for you what kind of prototyping you’ll go for.
-If time is not a problem, then money might dictates the term.
+If time is not a problem, then money might dictate the term.
 The other way around is also true.
-Basically, those rules applies:
+Basically, those rules apply:

-– CNC-machining: There is a non-negligeable time of setup which translates to cost.
-After that you’re good to make many units and spend minimal time on finishes.
+– CNC-machining: There is a non-negligible time of setup which translates to cost.
+After that, you’re good to make many units and spend minimal time on finishes.

-– Casing: Combines the speed of 3D printing for the master and the possibility to make small runs.
-It take some setup and skills to make accurate parts, which inevitably transforms to costs.
+– Casting: Combines the speed of 3D printing for the master and the possibility to make small runs.
+It takes some setup and skills to make accurate parts, which inevitably transforms to costs.
 However, it can also be a good solution for small budget and DIY experts.